ray-project/ray/doc/source/serve/tutorials/streaming.md

 # Add WebSocket support

-WebSockets let you stream input into a deployment and stream output back to the client.
+WebSockets let you stream input into the application and stream output back to the client.
 You can use this to create a chatbot that stores a conversation with a user.

 Create a Python file called `chatbot.py`.
 First add the imports: